 Awful 90s songs aside… if the time has come for you to go under the hood of your website, here’s how it plays out:

-You book the review and fill out a form to give me the details I need to do the review
+You book the review and fill out a form to provide the details to do the review

 I jump onto your site and investigate,

 recording the break-down as I go

 We schedule a time to go through the findings on your site

 findings and you get any burning questions answered